gluster/glusterdocs/docs/Developer-guide/Building-GlusterFS.md

 options and uses the libasan.so shared library, so that needs to be available.

+`io_uring` is introduced on Linux kernel version 5.1.
+GlusterFS also needs the user space liburing helper library.
-In order to build GlusterFS without io-uring, use `--disable-linux-io_uring` option
+If these are not available for your machine or if you wish to build GlusterFS without io_uring support, use `--disable-linux-io_uring` option

 ```console